alpafyonluoglu/WorkflowyEncrypter/README.md

 ## Getting started
 After installing the extension, follow the steps below to get started:
-1. Determine a password (also referred to as 'key') that will be used for encryption.
+1. Visit [workflowy.com](https://workflowy.com/) and determine a password (also referred to as 'key') that will be used for encryption.
 2. Add a `#private` tag to any node you want to secure.
 All sub-nodes of the selected node, including the ones you will add later, will be encrypted automatically.

 And that's it!
 Encrypted nodes will be readable only from web browsers that have WorkflowyEncrypter installed.
 Try to use a different device or disable the extension temporarily to see the magic!